DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - Maintenance

 - Four key measurements for BCP and DRP procedures:
-    - RPO (recovery point objective): max tolerable data loss measured in time and should be used to guide backup strategies
+    - ⚒️RPO (recovery point objective): max tolerable data loss measured in time and should be used to guide backup strategies
-    - RTO (recovery time objective): max tolerable time to recover systems to a defined service level
+    - ⚒️RTO (recovery time objective): max tolerable time to recover systems to a defined service level
-    - WRT (work recovery time): max time available to verify system and data integrity as part of the resumption of normal ops
+    - ⚒️WRT (work recovery time): max time available to verify system and data integrity as part of the resumption of normal ops
-    - MTD (max tollerable downtime): max time-critical system, function, or process can be disrupted before unacceptable/irrecoverable consequences to the business
+    - ⚒️MTD (max tollerable downtime): max time-critical system, function, or process can be disrupted before unacceptable/irrecoverable consequences to the business

-- 7.11.1 Response
+- 7.11.1 ❄️Response
     - A disaster recovery plan should contain simple yet comprehensive instructions for essential personnel to follow immediately upon recognizing that a disaster is in progress or imminent
     - Emergency-response plans are often put together in a form of checklists provided to responders; arrange the checklist tasks in order of priority, with the most important task first!
     - The response plan should include clear criteria for activation of the disaster recovery plan, define who has the authority to declare a disaster, and then discuss notification procedures
+    - The emergency response guidelines should include the immediate steps an organization should follow in response to an emergency situation.
+These include immediate response procedures, a list of individuals who should be notified of the emergency, and secondary response procedures for first responders.
-- 7.11.2 Personnel
+- 7.11.2 ❄️Personnel
     - A disaster recovery plan should contain a list of personnel to contact in the event of a disaster
         - usually includes key members of the DRP team as well as critical personnel
     - Businesses need to make sure employees are trained on DR procedures and that they have the necessary resources to implement the DR plan